atinux/nuxt-auth-utils/README.md

 ### OAuth Event Handlers

-All helpers are exposed from the `oauth` global variable and can be used in your server routes or API routes.
+All handlers can be auto-imported and used in your server routes or API routes.

 The pattern is `auth<Provider>EventHandler({ onSuccess, config?, onError? })`, example: `authGithubEventHandler`.